Joe Fresh: Concept

-Mimran noted that both "integrity of product design" and a "killer price point" were key, along with the practical considerations associated with selling a clothing line in a supermarket, since both the retail environment and merchandise "had to stand up to the wear and tear of shopping carts and the traffic flow."
+Mimran emphasized the importance of maintaining the integrity of product design while offering a reasonable price point.
+Additionally, practical considerations played a role, as the clothing line needed to withstand the wear and tear of shopping carts and the flow of supermarket traffic.

 Launch

-In March 2006, Joe Fresh Style debuted at 40 Real Canadian Superstore and Atlantic Superstore locations.
-With "fresh classics and colours," Joe took the "legwork out of everyday clothes shopping" by putting it in one convenient location.
+In March 2006, the fashion brand, named Joe Fresh Style, debuted at 40 Real Canadian Superstore and Atlantic Superstore locations.
 News reports described the launch as "a big gamble" for both the food retailer and designer.
-In fact, the branding represented the first time Mimran's name appeared on one of his labels.
+The branding represented for the first time Mimran's name appearing on one of his labels.
 "Now, Mr. Mimran is finally being thrust into the public spotlight, becoming a brand in his own right."
-The use of "Joe," according to Mimran, was a very deliberate decision that gave the private label "instant credibility."
-Meanwhile, "Fresh" not only drew an association with the supermarkets where the clothes would be sold but also the line's simple, clean aesthetic.
+The use of "Joe", according to Mimran, was a deliberate decision that gave the private label "instant credibility."
+Meanwhile, "Fresh" not only drew an association with the supermarkets where the clothes would be sold but also the line's simple design.

 One retail analyst expressed the view that consumers would be more likely to buy based on the line's style and in-store retail convenience rather than price point.

 Sales

-Seven months after the brand's launch, Loblaw reported that sales had exceeded the company's own projections.
-"Every one of our sales objectives that we have set, we have surpassed", noted Louise Drouin, senior vice president of general merchandise.
+Seven months after the brand's launch, Loblaw reported that sales had exceeded the company's own projections: "Every one of our sales objectives that we have set, we have surpassed," noted Louise Drouin, senior vice president of general merchandise.
 Mimran also expressed his personal satisfaction with the brand's acceptance among consumers.
 "I've been involved with many projects over the years, and I can tell you the response to this has been overwhelming."
 But retail consultant, Dalan Bronson of the J.C.
 Williams Group, was more cautious, contending that the jury was still out on the brand's long-term prospects, given the fickle nature of the fashion trade.